dzejpi/godot-4-3d-base-project/README.md

 ## Export to HTML5

-If you use this project for a game jam, you are most likely interesting in exporting to web.
+If you use this project for a game jam, you are most likely insterested in exporting the project to HTML5.
 This is extremely easy.
 Just follow these steps:

   1. Select `Project` -> `Export...`.
-  1. If you don't have up-to-date `Web (Runnable)`, download it.
+  1. If you don't have up-to-date `Web (Runnable)` preset, download it.
-  1. Click on `Export Project...`.
+  1. Click on `Export Project...` at the bottom of the Export dialog.
-  1. Select (or created) `export` folder and give your project `index.html` name — important for itch.io!
+  1. Select (or create) `export` folder and give your project `index.html` name — important for itch.io!
+This folder is also included in `.gitignore`, which means that its contents will not show as changes in git.
-  1. Open the `export` folder and put everything from it into a *.zip* file.
+  1. Open the `export` folder and put all files in it into a new *.zip* file.
-  1. Upload to itch.io as a file that is played in browser.
+  1. Upload *your_project.zip* to itch.io and set it as file that is played in the browser and set the proper embed resolution.
 Your project should work right away.